Information for Accountants

 The topics included are a selection of frequently asked questions designed to provide you with answers to common questions and oversights.

-Part 6 of the Minimum Financial Requirements details the persons qualified to complete the MFR report on behalf of an applicant or licensee.
-Essentially, the Accepted Independent Accountant must be independent of the applicant or licensee (ie not a spouse, investor, shareholder etc).
+- The Qualified Accountant must be independent of the applicant or licensee (ie not a spouse, investor, shareholder etc).

 When the requirements state the accounts are to be no older than 4 months in age – does this mean the report is to be dated no more than 4 months old or the end of the actual reporting period is to be no more than 4 months ago?

-The reference to 4 months age of accounts means no more than that length of time has lapsed between the year end date stated on the report, and the date the report is signed by the accountant and licensee.
+The reference to 4 months age of accounts means no more than that length of time has lapsed between the period end date stated on the report, and the date the report is signed by the accountant and licensee.

 What is a current ratio?

 A current ratio is an accounting ratio calculated to assist in determining the financial viability of a business.
 The minimum current ratio for a licensee is 1:1.
 This means the licensee must have at least $1 in current assets for each $1 of current liabilities.